1. Home

 Double/Twin

-The Nemo III is home to three cozy double cabins.
+The Nemo III is home to 2 cozy standard cabins.
 Each dedicated double cabin has individual air conditioning, a private bathroom and reading lights.
-Cabins #7 & #8.
+These are Cabins #7 & #8.

 Nemo III's Superior Cabin.
 Nemo III's Superior Cabin.
 Nemo III's Superior Cabin.
 Nemo III - Superior Cabin